 Throughout the year, we continued to receive enquiries regarding tree and shelterbelt health in the municipality.
 The Assistant Agricultural Fieldman responds to these calls and assists the landowners with identification, as well as information about treatment and prevention.
 The MD of Wainwright continues to offer tree information packages that outline several businesses which sell trees, as well as information on proper care for your shelterbelt.
 The MD has a tree planter and plastic mulch applicator available for ratepayers to use at no charge.

-The MD continues to support the 100 Year Farm Family Award and had 1 application this year, the McMann family farm from Chauvin.
-The McMann family has been farming in the area since 1911.
-The municipal calendar photo contest was once again a very popular event and local ratepayers quickly picked up all 750 copies of the calendar.
+The MD continues to support the 100 Year Farm Family Award and had 1 application this year, the Mansfield family from Wainwright.
+The Mansfield family has been farming in the area since 1911.
+The municipal calendar photo contest was once again a very popular event and local ratepayers quickly picked up 750 copies of the calendar.

-If you are interested in becoming involved in any of our workshops or if you have ideas for an event or newsletter article, please contact the Assistant Agricultural Fieldman, Tanis Ponath, at 780-842-4454.
-The above is a brief report on the activities of the Agricultural Service Board department in 2017.
+The above is a brief report on the activities of the Agricultural Service Board department in 2018.
 We extend our thanks to the municipal Council, administration, staff and the members of the Agricultural Service Board for their cooperation, guidance and assistance throughout the year.
 If you have any questions or concerns regarding this report, please contact Agricultural Fieldman, James Schwindt, at 780-842-4454.